How to Create Effective Food Standard Operating Procedures

 - Food recall SOPs: These explain the steps your employees should follow when pulling a food product from use in case of contamination or non-compliance.
 They usually involve communicating with various departments and investigating root causes to prevent future occurrences.

-A Step-by-Step Guide to Developing Effective Food SOPs
+A Step-By-Step Guide to Developing Effective Food SOPs

-After learning the different types of SOPs, it's time to focus on creating detailed procedures that your staff will follow.
+After learning the different types of SOPs, it's time to focus on creating detailed procedures that your restaurant staff will follow.
 Below is a step-by-step guide to help you:

 1. Review Current Food Processes